malcprentice/malcprentice.github.io/Checklist-FormatPresentationSlides.md

         * White text on light colour is hard to read
         * Black text on dark colour is hard to read
 * Check the Body slides APA
-    * Every slide needs a fact, so every slide needs APA.
+    * Every slide needs APA in this kind of presentation.
     * If you have 2 sources for one slide
         * Option 1: Format carefully (citation just under fact, small font)
         * Option 2: Both at bottom.
 Use semicolon ("Title," n.d.; Suzuki, 2019).